phoenixnap/terraform-provider-pnap/docs/data-sources/invoices.md

 * `paginated_invoices` - The paginated list of invoices.
     * `limit` - Maximum number of items in the page (actual returned length can be less).
     * `offset` - The number of returned items skipped.
-    * `plans` - The total number of records available for retrieval.
+    * `total` - The total number of records available for retrieval.
     * `results` - The list of invoices.
         * `id` - The unique resource identifier of the invoice.
         * `number` - A user-friendly reference number assigned to the invoice.